thestalkers/policies/sites/com-github-docs-es-site-policy-content-removal-policies-github-private-information-removal-policy.md

-Directiva de Eliminación de Información Privada de GitHub - Documentación de GitHub
+Directiva de Eliminación de Información Privada de GitHub - GitHub Docs

 [Skip to main content](#main-content)

-Publicamos actualizaciones para la documentación con frecuencia y es posible que aún se esté traduciendo esta página.
-Para obtener la información más reciente, consulta la [documentación en inglés](/en).
+We publish frequent updates to our documentation, and translation of this page may still be in progress.
+For the most current information, please visit the [English documentation](/en).

 [All products](/es)